 \section{Abstract}

-Natural Language Inference (NLI) is considered a representative task to test natural language understanding (NLU).
-In this work, we propose an extensible framework to collectively yet categorically test diverse \textsc{Lo}gical reasoning capabilities required for \textsc{NLI} (and by extension, NLU).
-Motivated by behavioral testing, we create a semi-synthetic large test-bench ($363$ templates, $363k$ examples) and an associated framework that offers following utilities: 1) individually test and analyze reasoning capabilities along 17 reasoning dimensions (including pragmatic reasoning), 2) design experiments to study cross-capability information content (leave one out or bring one in); and 3) the synthetic nature enable us to control for artifacts and biases.
-The inherited power of automated test case instantiation from free-form natural language templates (using CheckList), and a well-defined taxonomy of capabilities enable us to extend to (cognitively) harder test cases while varying the complexity of natural language.
+{Natural Language Inference (NLI) is considered a representative task to test natural language understanding (NLU).
+In this work, we propose an extensible framework to collectively yet categorically test diverse \textsc{Lo}gical reasoning capabilities required for \textsc{NLI} (and, by extension, NLU).
+Motivated by behavioral testing, we create a semi-synthetic large test bench ($363$ templates, $363k$ examples) and an associated framework that offers the following utilities: 1) individually test and analyze reasoning capabilities along 17 reasoning dimensions (including pragmatic reasoning); 2) design experiments to study cross-capability information content (leave one out or bring one in); and 3) the synthetic nature enables us to control for artifacts and biases.
+We extend a publicly available framework of automated test case instantiation from free-form natural language templates (CheckList) and a well-defined taxonomy of capabilities to cover a wide range of increasingly harder test cases while varying the complexity of natural language.
 Through our analysis of state-of-the-art NLI systems, we observe that our benchmark is indeed hard (and non-trivial even with training on additional resources).
 Some capabilities stand out as harder.
-Further fine-grained analysis and fine-tuning experiments reveal more insights about these capabilities and the models -- supporting and extending previous observations.
-Towards the end we also perform an user-study, to investigate whether behavioral information can be utilised to generalize much better for some models compared to others.
+Further, fine-grained analysis and fine-tuning experiments reveal more insights about these capabilities and the models -- supporting and extending previous observations; thus showing the utility of the proposed testbench.}